 I want to write about some tough topics.
 Is that okay?

 Whatever you want to write about and share is completely up to you.
 One of the rules of AWA workshops is that we treat everything as fiction, even if you're using an "I" narrator.
 So no matter what you write, nobody's going to assume that it's autobiographical and they're not going to ask you about it later.
-This is part of what makes our workshops a safe space to help all of us go deeper in our writing.
+This is part of what makes these workshops a safe space to help all of us go deeper in our writing.

 So are these workshops just for famous novelists or what?